kkezer15/kkezer15/README.md

-# 👋 Hi, I'm Kobe Kezer (kkezer15)
+# Hello, I'm Kobe Kezer

-Welcome to my GitHub!
 I'm a **Mixed-Signal DV Engineer** with over a decade of ASIC lab and simulation experience, specializing in **mixed-signal design verification**.
+Primarily focused on verification & validation efforts for magnetic sensing ICs.

 ---